jweaver72/EGZUMMER-WIKI/Button-functions.md

 ## `PTT`
 * Push To Talk button.
-* Besides it's normal operation can be used to stop scanning process.
-When this button is used to stop channel/frequency scanning, currently found channel is preserved on the screen.
+* when this button is used to stop channel/frequency scanning, currently found channel is preserved on the screen
+* held together with `Function button II` transmits tone 1750Hz
+* held together with any of the front keypad buttons transmits DTMF codes

 ## `Function button I`
 * short press - user programmable in the menu `F1Shrt`